University of Kuala Lumpur: Universiti Kuala Lumpur British Malaysian Institute (UniKL BMI)

 Universiti Kuala Lumpur British Malaysian Institute (UniKL BMI) was set up as a result of a partnership between the Malaysian and British government in 1998.
 Majlis Amanah Rakyat (MARA), representing the Malaysian government provided the infrastructure and manpower while the British government contributed support through industries such as the BAE Systems, British Airways, Standard Chartered Bank (M) Bhd and Rolls-Royce as well as its institutions which include Wigan & Leigh College and the University of Hertfordshire.
-The institute specialises in Electrical, Electronics, Medical Electronics and Telecommunication Technology.